Basheertome/c100/_posts/2020-01-04-introduction.md

 {::options footnote_backlink_inline="false" /}

-*The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
-Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.[^1]
+*The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll[^1] and Mr. Edward Hyde.
+Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.

-[^1]: Just a quick little test to see if footnotes are working in the right way
+[^1]: Poole is a streamlined Jekyll site designed and built as a foundation for building more meaningful themes.
+Poole, and every theme built on it like this one, includes the following.
+Poole is the butler for [Jekyll](https://jekyllrb.com), the static site generator.

 -----